Norwich Liberal Jewish Community

 We think it is necessary for children to enjoy a positive Jewish learning experience to create a foundation for their Jewish identity, future Jewish learning and life.
 Cheder or religion school is a great way for young people to learn more about their Jewish people.

-Cheder meets at 10 am in the Peill Room each Saturday when there is a Shabbat service (normally the second Saturday of the month).
-Cheder is taught by our rabbi and a member of our community.
-There are two groups in the cheder: one group for younger children and one for older children because their needs are quite different.
+Cheder meets before 11.00 a.m. each Saturday when there is a Shabbat service (normally the second Saturday of the month).
+We often have Tot Shabbat for younger children.
+Cheder is taught by members of the commmunty for older children separately as their needs are quite different.
 Our rabbi will teach the young people nearing their b’nei mitzvah.
 Young people are also supported in their Hebrew by community members and our rabbi for their b’nei mitzvah.
 It is also possible to individually provide support and learning via Zoom with some of these children who are preparing for bar/bat mitzvah and/or for Kabbalat Torah.

 KABBALAT TORAH